BiggestLittleFC/biggestlittlefc.github.io/hospitality-floor.md

   Make a good impression: If you see any mess in the hall, clean it up, even if the mess isn’t your fault.
 If you cannot take care of it yourself, contact Party Mavens.

-  For any room party that will use food preparation devices, such as popcorn makers, griddles, or rice cookers, please notify Party Mavens and we will work with you as to the current hotel policy of what is and isn’t allowed.
   If you are using a device that you are unsure about in any way, please email Party Mavens.
 Any other devices such as fog machines or that use open flame are strictly prohibited.

   Biggest Little Fur Con, Reno Area Anthropomorphic Arts and Recreation, its staff, and affiliates assume no responsibility for room parties; attendees and guests who violate hotel, local, state, and/or federal policies and ordinances do so at their own risk.
 Hosts of room parties accept full responsibility for any damages or loss related to their party and the hotel room including but not limited to fees for cleaning, property damage, and room resets.